-For only a couple of hundred years, being relatable in writing has been the popular norm.
+For a couple hundred years, being relatable has been the popular norm in writing.
 But popular themes have their price.
-Now, writing about popular culture – while is good for readers – can get your piece hidden from the world in a sea of thousands of other written popular culture.
+Now, writing about popular culture can get your story hidden in a sea of thousands, millions.

 One relatable piece I’ve read recently is Mood Swings by Ajay Tulsiani.
-The main character, Safiya, tries to improve her life with her meditation class, but ends up with her emotions swirling inside of her in a bottled-up mess.
+The main character, Safiya, tries to improve her life with a class, but her emotions end up in a bottled-up mess.
 She doesn’t understand her feelings as much as she used to.

-Safiya’s character is relatable since she used to think she understood everything, but her life turned upside down the moment she interacted with her neighbor, Paloma.
-In one small interaction, everything changed.
+Her character is relatable since her life turned upside down in one moment.
+Everything changed.
 She didn’t express her emotions nor understand them as much.

-I think at some point everyone gets that one event that messes up all their emotions.
-The normal every day routine changes because you’re not sure how to feel anymore.
-These emotions are strange, hard to define, but everywhere.
+At some point, everyone gets one event that messes up all their emotions.
+The normal routine changes because you’re not sure how to feel anymore.
+These emotions are strange, hard to define, and everywhere.

 Stories like Ajay’s explain this feeling well.
-However, not many people know about this great story.
-For writers, it’s hard to get their relatable out there in the world.
+But few people know about this story.
+It’s lost at sea.

+It’s hard to get relatable stories out there.
 To solve this?
 I’m not 100% sure.
 Marketing could help, but a person can only market so much.
-Social media only helps if you have followers to begin with.
-Perhaps, one day, there can be a place for unknown writers to make their mark together.
+Social media helps only if you have followers to begin with.
+Maybe, one day, there can be a place for unknown writers to make their mark together.